 Sound design: Gil Schneider

-Rya rugs: Aino Ojala, based on drawings by Sonja Jokiniemi
+Rya rugs implementation: Aino Ojala, based on drawings by Sonja Jokiniemi

 Producer: Riikka Thitz